Last update: September 2018.

 - You can get your SIM card from the moment you have your SIN number

-I have tested my personal Virgin Mobile and Fido.
+I have tested Virgin Mobile and Fido.
 I have never had a worry, good network, reactive customer service, not always available in French.
 My advice: take advantage of the promotions and do not hesitate to change if you make a better offer, you are not committed and you keep your number.
 The first year I tried: Fido, then Virgin then again Fido.
 In 1 year yes.

 As in France you have historical banks and online news that offer more competitive services.
 I do not know enough about Canadian online banks so I’ll just tell you about the first ones.

 What does it take to open a bank account in Canada?

 - An address (the one on your SIN Number document, you can change it later).

 How to choose a bank in Toronto?

 - The number of their ATMs (distributors) across the city (TD Bank is the big winner you will come across the green ticket office everywhere) since if you do not withdraw in your bank you will have fees.

 - The monthly fee for your debit card.

 - The fees for card payments (some cards offer only 25 free payouts are unlimited, I never have cash for me the unlimited option is perfect, it’s up to you to see).